The Hunter – a story from rural France

 “Tough!” he warned, raising one finger in the air, “and the taste is no good either.
 So skin it properly.
 After you’ve plucked it.”

-I looked at the poor bird in my hand.
+I looked at the poor bird.
 The neck hung over my wrist and a small quantity of dried blood emerged from its beak.
 Yuk.
 A couple of flies had started to buzz about me.

 “I’ll have two baguettes,” I said, determined to get away before he started on any further admonitions.